fbpx

 Find Answers & Get Started

-what is pediatric incontinence therapy?
+What is pediatric incontinence therapy?

 Pediatric incontinence occurs when children over the age of 4 have difficulty controlling their urine and have leakage.
 It can occur at night or during the daytime.
 This can add additional stress to the child, their parents, and impact participation in social events.
 Physical therapy and occupational therapy can help with this in a variety of ways.